Exploring Mars on wheels

 As communication with Earth, through giant antennas of 70 m in Australia, Spain and California, have a delay of 20 minutes by the going out and coming in of the signal between the two planets, the vehicles have sophisticated automated driving systems.
 Different front-and-rear stereo cameras take pictures that are analyzed by the electronic brain in search of the best way forward, without the intervention of ground controllers.
 Robots move with cautious little steps of 1 meter each time, but are capable of traveling 100 meters per day.

-The spacecraft had a performance guarantee of 6 months, but ended up lasting many years.
-"Spirit" covered almost 8 km until 25 May 2011, and "Opportunity" more than 43 km to date, a real feat in this rough terrain many millions km away from the nearest mechanic.
+The spacecraft had a performance guarantee of 90 days, but ended up lasting many years.
+"Spirit" covered almost 8 km until 25 May 2011, and "Opportunity" more than 45 km with a last communication on 10 June 2018, for a lifespan of almost 15 years , a real feat in this rough terrain many millions km away from the nearest mechanic.

 These vehicles have dodged stones, fought dust, climbed mountains and even descended to the bottom of small craters.
 They have sent more than 340 thousand pictures of a bleak desert landscape.
 And most important: with their sophisticated instruments they have detected that, in the distant past of planet Mars, there was indeed water on its surface.